-Obviously, this is a noble ideal, but what does one do in the midst of an information system (i.e., the internet) awash with propaganda, and systems (e.g., cable news, religious and political leaders, government agencies and false cognitive authorities) that reinforce that propaganda?
+Obviously, this is a noble ideal, but what does one do in the midst of an information system (i.e., the Internet) awash with propaganda, and systems (e.g., cable news, religious and political leaders, government agencies and false cognitive authorities) that reinforce that propaganda?
 In the Age of Disinformation, this approach seems too simplistic.
 Is there a limit to free expression when that expression leads to harmful acts to demonized populations, the destruction of trust in political, governmental and media institutions, the loss of expertise, and the denigration of science and evidence?
-At the beginning of the impeachment inquiry of President Trump in October 2019, a American values survey by PRRI (Public Religion Research Institute) indicated that while 37% Republicans overall asserted that almost nothing could dissuade them from approving of Trump, over 50% of Republicans whose primary news source is Fox News approved of Trump.
+At the beginning of the impeachment inquiry of President Trump in October 2019, an American values survey by PRRI (Public Religion Research Institute) indicated that while 37% Republicans overall asserted that almost nothing-could dissuade them from approving of Trump, over 50% of Republicans whose primary news source is Fox News approved of Trump.
 Those Republicans whose primary news source was other than Fox News had only a 30% approval rating of the President (Bump, 2019).
-Such data have led to descriptions of Fox News as "Trump TV" through which virtually all criticism of or about him is abandoned, conspiracy theories by him or about governmental agencies are indulged, factual evidence against him is ignored, and where they and their pundits become the source for him for "real news."
+Such data have led to descriptions of Fox News as "Trump TV", in which virtually all criticism of or about him is abandoned, conspiracy theories he espouses, including those about governmental agencies, are indulged, factual evidence against him is ignored, and the channel and its pundits become the source of "real news" for Trump and his followers.